 Self-driving cars are coming.
 No doubt about that!
 That’s how humanity moves forward – through innovation.
-They are expected to decrease traffic jams and death toll, move people who cannot drive, and a bunch of other good things.
+Self-driving cars should decrease traffic jams and death toll, move people who cannot drive, and a bunch of other good things.
 Many people, involved in the ground transportation industry are worried that might be the end of the chauffeured services.
 Let me tell you something: They are ALL WRONG!!!
 Here is our argument about that:

-1. Legality and Liability: That’s probably the biggest concern in the autonomous vehicle project.
-Questions like who will be responsible in case of an accident, injury or death have not been answered yet.
+That’s probably the biggest concern in the autonomous vehicle project.
+Who will be held responsible in case of an accident, injury or death?
 Who should compensate?
 Will that be the passenger in the self-driving car or the car manufacturer?!
-Remember the Uber self driving car that killed the pedestrian?
-With so much at fault, Uber CEO or engineers are still walking out free.
+CEOs and engineers are very likely to get away with punishment.

 Will a self-driving vehicle do the following things for a client :